pi-tau/playing-with-RL-models/docs/ppo.md

 ```

 We have 4 trajectories each consisting of 8 time-steps.
 The corresponding `done`
-tensor which of the observations are from terminal states:
+tensor indicates which of the observations are from terminal states:
 ```python3
     done = [
         [   0,    0,    0,    0, True,    0,    0,    0]